-Environmental Due Diligence is a critical process that typically warrants a comprehensive investigation for reliable results and legal liability protection.
-The primary objective of a Phase II ESA is to determine whether contamination exists in the soil gas, soil and/or groundwater underlying a property, as a result of the recognized environmental concerns listed in a Phase I Site Assessment Report.
+Environmental Due Diligence is a critical process that typically warrants an investigation for decision-making and legal liability protection.
+The primary objective of a Phase II ESA is to determine whether contamination exists in the subsurface.
+This includes sampling the soil gas, soil, and groundwater underlying a property.
+And testing locations are strategic, as a result of the recognized environmental concerns deriving from a Phase I Site Assessment Report.

 The Phase II ESA Seekers

 Depending on the conclusions and recommendations of a Phase I Site Assessment Report, a Phase II Environmental Site Assessment may be necessary.
 However, parties typically request a Phase II ESA simultaneous to the Phase 1 ESA at higher risk properties.
 For instance, gasoline service stations or dry cleaners.
 This request allows parties to gain a comprehensive understanding of contamination risk quicker.

 Phase II ESA scopes are solely on the basis of site-specific information.
 This is because variable site conditions can play a huge role in the designing of a proper Phase II Environmental Site Assessment.
 For instance, depth to groundwater, type of soil, and regional land use impact the method of sampling methodologies.
 And therefore, the costs and analysis are subject to modification as well.
 And a professional geologist or engineer must be the ultimate strategist behind the scope.
 Moreover, all work must be in accordance with the ASTM E1903 Standard Guide for Environmental Site Assessments.